hhu-adam/lean-i18n/README.md

 You can use existing "PO editors" to manage the translations.
 For example, they help with merging an updated `.pot` file.

-If your software produces a Po-file which can't be parsed, please report a Bug here with a sample PO-file!
+If your thirdparty software produces a PO-file which can't be parsed (correctly) in Lean, please create a bug report here with a sample PO-file!

 ## Contribution

 This is merely a prototype.
 Contributions are very welcome!

-If you have a usage case for translations which this package doesn't cover, please open an issue explaining how you would want to use translations in Lean!
+If you have a usage case for translations in Lean which isn't covered by this package, please open an issue explaining how you would want to use translations in Lean!

 ## Credits